 What is market development?

-In the first scenario, TAM increases because by offering a new product or service, you're effectively increasing the maximum amount of revenue you can attain from your existing customer base.
+When businesses want to expand within their existing markets with low risk, they might attempt a market penetration strategy.
+In this scenario, TAM increases because by offering a new product or service, a business can effectively increase the maximum amount of revenue it can possibly attain from its existing customer base.
+A product launch is an effective way to execute this strategy.

 How to Create a Market Development Strategy